River's Edge is Based on a True Story

 Background on Broussard

-His mother died when he was just eight years old.
-His mother had mental problems, and his father seemed just like a regular guy.
-His mother's died according to some by committed suicide.
+His mother committed suicide when he was just eight years old.
+She had mental problems, and his father seemed just like a regular guy.
 Others say that she had a heart attack while she was showering and that Broussard discovered the body.
-They say this is when his problems began.
-At age sixteen he stands 6ft 4in tall, and he weighs 280 pounds.
-Broussard was big and creepy.
-He had a reputation for being "weird."
+Everyone agrees that this seems to be when his problems began.
+At age sixteen he stood 6ft 4in tall, weighed 280 pounds, and was considered big and creepy.
+He had a reputation for being "weird" too.
 Other words to describe him are antisocial and strange.
 Broussard had a problem with drinking even as a teen.

 Background on Marcy Conrad

 Marcy Renee Conrad was born February 5, 1967.
 She was originally from Bloomer, Wisconsin.
 At the time of her murder her family had been living on Pinewood Way in Milpitas, California for about ten years.
 Everyone who knew her considered her to be a very nice and sweet young lady.
 No one had anything bad to say about her.
 At some point she became friends and or lovers with classmate Anthony Jaques Broussard aka Jacques Broussard.
 There is a discrepancy about the real nature of her relationship with Broussard.
 Family and friends claim that she never dated Broussard.
-Others have stated that they did indeed have an intimate relationship, but that she wanted to keep it away from her close family and friends, most importantly her mother.
+Others have stated that they did indeed have an intimate relationship, but that she wanted to keep it away from her close family and friends...especially her mother.
 Her mother did not condone the relationship between Anthony Broussard and her daughter Marcy.
-Marcy was warned by several others to stay away from him as well.
-The friends who never believed that Marcy was Broussard's girlfriend say that she had a kind heart, and that she only wanted to be nice to Jacque.
+Many of Marcy's friends claim that they were not lovers and that Marcy was only being a friend to him.
+In any event, Marcy was warned by several others to stay away from him.

 The Murder

-On November 3, 198, (Milpitas, California) Marcy Conrad is murdered by strangulation.
-She has also been violated by Anthony Broussard.
-After the murder, he disposes of the body in the hills.
+On November 3, 1988, (Milpitas, California) Marcy Conrad was murdered by strangulation.
+She was also been violated by Anthony Broussard.
+After the murder, he disposed of the body in the hills.
 In the days following the murder, Jacque Broussard bragged to anyone who would listen that he killed Marcy.
-When his friends did not believe him, he showed them the body as proof.
-Several classmates went to the location and viewed the body.
-They poked the body, someone threw rocks at it, and another person covered the body over with leaves.
+When his friends did not believe him, he showed them the location of the body as proof.
+Several classmates went to the location and viewed the body for themselves.
+They poked it, someone threw rocks at it, and another person covered the body over with leaves.
 No one reported it.
 Some did not believe that the body was real.
-It was not until an 18 year old worker, Mike Irvin, who had friends at the school, overheard a conversation about the murder that it was reported.
-The worker actually went to the hills to see if was really a mannequin as some suggested, but when he viewed the body, he noted that it was pale white and stiff to the touch.
+The only person to report the crime was an 18 year old kid named Mike Irvin.
+Irvin had friends at the school who were talking about the murder.
+Irvin actually went to the hills to see if was really a mannequin as some suggested, but when he viewed the body, he noted that it was pale white and stiff to the touch.
 He knew immediately that the body was real.
 Irvin, along with another friend, reported the murder immediately.
 He was quite shocked when his friends turned against him for doing the right thing.
-Broussard is arrested and held in jail until his hearing.
+Broussard was arrested and held in jail until his hearing.

 January 1982